michac789/Buying-Frenzy-Backend/README.md

 - Return 201 if success, with the purchase instances created.
 - Return 401 if not logged in.
 - Return 400 if it does not satisfy dto constraint, or if store currently closed.
+  - \*_Remarks: currently I do not check if store is currently closed or not (implemented that by I comment that part); some reason why I don't include that currently are:_
+    - It is annoying that during testing, some restaurants are actually closed and you cannot make the purchase
+    - Currently the time still uses GMT+0, so it might cause testing issue and frustration to the tester
+    - Some dirty data found (from the json sample data given), including some that says something like 'Monday, open at 21:00 and close at 03:00': technically 3am is already the next day; data like that shouldn't be allowed in the first place but is in the sample data, so then I decided to not check whether store is open or not when making purchases
+    - It is hard to incorporate this feature to test case (well you can mock the current time to use a specific time instead of just current time that makes the test result differs everytime, but generally it is more difficult to do so)
 - Return 404 if any of the menuId is invalid.
 - Return 402 if cash balance insufficient.